kevinsguo/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

+* There wasn't any significant challenges or difficulties encountered during this analysis project, as the data set was straight forward and was able to lead to a clear conclusion.
+I believe a conclusion would be more difficult to establish if the data set had a more random outcomes.
+For instance, the Categories *Publishing* and *Technology* suffers from a more random cluster of data that is difficult to conclude which month would be the best for a Launch Date.
+* Another challenge would be the possibilies of a better outcome with a higher fundraising goal.
+Our conclusion of *less than 5000* was established from a data set that has a significant more *Total Project* number than the rest of the data.
+It is completely possible that a higher fundraising goal could also yield to a equally efficient or better successful outcome.
+However, it is impossible for tell with the given data due to the lack of Projects with high fundraising goals.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?